jniedzie/cmssw-disappTracks/README.md

 2. **Events generation: GEN-SIM step**

+* Chargino events will be generated applying a MET filter of 200 GeV.
+Therefore, be prepared to get ~5% of the number of events specified in the command below.

 * Run this scripts with proper arguments and go get a coffee (a big one if you scheduled many jobs):

 ```